-On this page, we list the main changes that affected CRIRES and this web site.
+On this page, we list the main changes that (have) concerned CRIRES.

-- Oct 2nd, 2021: Start of regular science operations of CRIRES.
-Yay!
+- Oct 1st, 2021: Start of regular science operations of the upgraded CRIRES.

 - Sep 15th, 2021: First night of the 4-nights long CRIRES Science Verification.

 - Sep 3rd, 2021: An updated version of the User Manual for Phase 1 P109 has been published.